erenmert-2105/LostArk-Endless-Chaos/README.md

 ## Getting started (Please read)

 ### 0. Prerequisites:
-- You need to make exeption for lopang.exe or windows deffender deletes the exe file
+- You need to make exeption for lopang.exe or windows deffender deletes the exe file.
 - Install/Open a Command Line/Terminal app in your operating system.
 - Install Python3 (if you dont have)
 - Install pip (if you dont have) from your terminal: